AcronicalStar/points-service/README.md

 * Create collection
 * Add request
 * Label your request so you. can save it for more requests
-* Test all the api's, just as supplied in the exercise
+* Test all the api's

 To add a new transaction:
  * Select POST for method type